JiwoonKim/CS50-Pset-Web-Programming/README.md

 <img width="400" alt="sim1" src="https://user-images.githubusercontent.com/29671309/50814313-90df8f00-135c-11e9-9bdb-57f244a42077.PNG">  <img width="405" alt="sim2" src="https://user-images.githubusercontent.com/29671309/50814319-96d57000-135c-11e9-8cc7-2bcc2ab55332.PNG">

-> _web app: prompts user for two strings and then, displays matrix and log of edit distance between two strings._
+> _prompts user for two strings and then, displays matrix and log of edit distance between two strings._

 - `helpers.py`: function distances takes two strings as arguments and returns (via a matrix of costs) the edit distance between one and the other.
   > learned how to calculate edit distance between two strings using __dynamic programming__.